- Twitter plunges on dull second-quarter outlook

 - U.S. consumer spending rebounds in March

-Amazon.com Inc (AMZN.O) rose 1.1% after it posted record profit and signaled that consumers would keep spending in a growing U.S. economy and converts to online shopping are not likely to leave. read more
+Amazon.com Inc (AMZN.O) rose 0.4% after it posted record profit late on Thursday and signaled that consumers would keep spending in a growing U.S. economy.
+Amazon had been up over 2% earlier in the session.

-Even though megacap favorites posted largely upbeat earnings in the first quarter, their shares have struggled to maintain the upward trajectory they had coming into reporting season.
+While megacap favorites posted largely strong earnings in the first quarter, their shares have struggled to maintain the upward trajectory that many had coming into reporting season.

 Of the 303 companies in the S&P 500 that have reported so far, 87.1% have topped analysts' earnings estimates, with Refinitiv IBES data now predicting a 46.3% jump in profit growth.

-AbbVie Inc (ABBV.N) rose 0.5% as it reported strong results and raised its 2021 earnings forecast, helped by demand for its rheumatoid arthritis drug in the United States.
+AbbVie Inc (ABBV.N) rose 0.6% after it reported strong results and raised its 2021 earnings forecast, helped by demand for its rheumatoid arthritis drug in the United States.

 Our Standards: The Thomson Reuters Trust Principles.